netdata/netdata/README.md

 Once the installer completes, the file `/etc/netdata/netdata.conf` will be created.
 You can edit this file to set options.
-To apply the changes you made, you have to run netdata.start again.
+To apply the changes you made, you have to restart netdata.

 - You can start netdata by executing it with `netdata` (the installer will also start it).